Doug Collins (politician): 2020 U.S. Senate election

 In January 2020, Collins announced his candidacy for the United States Senate.
 He ran in the special election held in November 2020 to complete the final two years of the term of retiring senator Johnny Isakson, who stepped down on December 31, 2019, citing health issues.
 Collins faced incumbent senator Kelly Loeffler, a Republican appointed by Georgia governor Brian Kemp to fill the seat until a special election was held.
-President Trump had supported Collins as a replacement for Isakson.
+Trump had supported Collins as a replacement for Isakson.

 Collins faced some initial resistance to his candidacy from senior Senate Republicans as well as from the Senate Leadership Fund (a political action committee aligned with Majority Leader Mitch McConnell) and from the National Republican Senatorial Committee, both of which backed Loeffler.
 Per Georgia election law, all candidates for that Senate seat (regardless of political party) competed in a nonpartisan blanket primary.
 If no candidate successfully earned over 50% of the vote, the top two finishers would participate in a runoff election in January 2021.

 After both Collins, who finished third in the primary, and Trump lost their respective races in Georgia, they made claims about fraud in the Georgia elections.
 Georgia's Republican secretary of state Brad Raffensperger called Collins a "liar" and "charlatan" for his statements.
 Collins endorsed Loeffler in the runoff election following his primary defeat.

+Secretary of Veterans Affairs (2025–present)

+Nomination and confirmation

+On November 14, 2024, President-elect Donald Trump announced his nomination of Collins to serve as U.S. Secretary of Veterans Affairs in the second Trump administration.
+Collins' nomination was endorsed by the Wounded Warrior Project, AMVETS, Blinded Veterans Association, Military-Veterans Advocacy, National Defense Committee, Burn Pits 360, Wounded Paw Project, Mission Roll Call, Armed Forces Retirees Association, Heroes Athletic Association, Mission: POW/MIA, Jewish War Veterans of the USA, 75th Ranger Regiment Association, Military Order of the Purple Heart, America’s Warrior Partnership, and The Enlisted Association and the Stronghold Freedom Foundation.

+Collins appeared before the U.S. Senate Committee on Veterans' Affairs on January 21, 2025.
+The committee advanced Collins' nomination in a 18–1 vote on January 23, 2025.
+On February 4, 2025, the United States Senate confirmed Collins by a 77–23 vote.

+Tenure

+On February 5, 2025, Collins was sworn into office by U.S. Supreme Court justice Clarence Thomas as the 12th Secretary of Veterans Affairs.

+On March 4, 2025, Collins served as the "designated survivor" during President Trump's address to a joint session of Congress.

+On March 5, 2025, Collins announced 72,000 jobs (15% of department employees nationwide) would be terminated from the department.
+Collins stated that healthcare and other critical workers under the department would not be affected by the layoffs.